Artomatic

-Artomatic is a multi-week, multimedia arts event held in the Washington, D.C. area.
-It was founded by Washington, D.C artist and arts activist George Koch.
+Artomatic is a multi-week, multimedia arts event held in the Washington metropolitan area of the United States.
+It was founded by Washington, D.C. artist and arts activist George Koch.
 The non-juried, open event has provided a forum for artists of all types (visual, performance, and literary) and abilities (from novice to professional).
 There are also arts education and professional development workshops and discussions.
 Events were held from 1999 up to 2017 at intervals from one to three years, depending upon the availability of a site.
 Unable to have in-person events due to the COVID-19 pandemic, an online event was held in 2020.
 The organization has remained active in the local arts community.

 Structure

-A steering committee comprising local artists, arts administrators, and community activists develops outreach procedures and participation guidelines to ensure the broadest possible artistic representation from the Washington, D.C. metropolitan area.
+A steering committee comprising local artists, arts administrators, and community activists develops outreach procedures and participation guidelines to ensure the broadest possible artistic representation from the Washington metropolitan area.
 Each participant pays a fee and commits to volunteering for 15 hours.
 Most participants, however, give much more of their time; volunteers execute every task, from hauling trash and building exhibit structures to maintaining the website.
 As a result, the show draws artists and visitors of different races, cultural backgrounds, ages and experience levels.

 Artomatic provides a mechanism for emerging and established artists to have the chance to work with and learn from one another.
 The diversity of artwork and performances attract a broad range of people, providing a forum to build institutional connections; linking public and private schools, universities, community development organizations, human service organizations, corporations, foundations, and cultural organizations.

 Artomatic Inc is a 501(c)(3) nonprofit organization that organizes Artomatic events.
 Artomatic, Inc was incorporated on April 22, 2005.

 Artomatic Inc is overseen by a volunteer board of directors, led by Co-Presidents Jamila Canty and Olivia Garcia.
 Artomatic hired Natalie Graves Tucker as its first executive director in October 2019.